Human Rights and the legal/penal system.

 The right to life.

-The death penalty ended in 1964 and since then, nobody in
+The death penalty in

-Britain has been executed by the state.
+Britain ended in 1964 and since then, nobody has been executed by the state.
 However, the state does still kill a few of its citizens each year.
-The police shoot a small number of people and a few more die due to being restrained whilst resisting arrest or as a result of car chases.
+The police shoot a small number of people involved in armed standoffs to protect themselves and the public and others die due to being restrained whilst resisting arrest or as a result of car chases.
 In none of these cases has there been what the Americans call "Due Process."

 The right to freedom from torture.